Optimal input potential functions in the interacting particle system method: Discussion and conclusion

+We believe that a favorable context for the optimal IPS method is the multifidelity Monte Carlo framework \cite{multifidelity}.
+Here we typically consider a complex system whose simulation cost by a high-fidelity code is very large, but it may happen that a low-fidelity code is available that is faster to run but approximate.
+Under such circumstances, the low-fidelity code could be used to estimate the optimal potential functions, and then the IPS method could be applied with the high-fidelity code.

-The knowledge of these expectations is therefore crucial for a well optimized use of the IPS method, but it is interesting to remark that the same knowledge seem to be crucial for a well optimized importance sampling method.
-Indeed the optimal density of importance sampling (that gives a zero variance) depends on $\mathbb E\big[ h(\mbf Z_{n})\big| Z_{[0,t]}=z_{[0,t]}\big]$ when it is used on a piecewise deterministic process \cite{chraibispeed}.
-This confirms the well known fact that, with a good knowledge of the dynamic of the process $(\mbf Z_k)_{k\geq0}$, the importance sampling methods is preferable to the IPS.
-Nonetheless the IPS method may still be preferred to the importance sampling methods when that knowledge is not available.
-When one fears to be in an over-biasing situation the IPS may be preferable, as in the IPS method we do not alter the propagation, the over-biasing phenomenon should then be less important than with importance sampling methods.
+The (partial) knowledge of the expectations $\mathbb E\big[ h(\mbf Z_{n})\big|\mbf Z_{k }=\mbf z_k\big]$ is therefore important for a well optimized use of the IPS method, but it is interesting to remark that the same knowledge seems to be important for a well optimized importance sampling method \cite{chraibi2019optimal}.
+This confirms the well known fact that, with a good knowledge of the dynamics of the process $(\mbf Z_k)_{k\geq0}$, the importance sampling method may be preferable to the IPS if it can be implemented.
+Nonetheless the IPS method may still be preferred to the importance sampling method because 1) it is not intrusive and 2) it should be preferred when one fears to be in an over-biasing situation, because the IPS method does not alter the propagation and the over-biasing phenomenon should then be less important than with importance sampling methods.